dchess/manager_readme/README.md

 * **I value your input.** I put processes in place to make us more effective.
 I don't believe in just going through the motions or process for the sake of process.
 If you think something is getting in the way of your work, let me know.
 I want to improve our processes so they work effectively for all of us.

 ## Focus
-* The quality of our development work increases with the amount of concentration we give it.
+* The quality of our work increases with the amount of concentration we give it.
 * Attention is a valuable resource.
 Be prepared to defend it.
 [Deep work](http://calnewport.com/books/deep-work/) is vital to quality.
 * We work in an open space.
 Feel free to use headphones or move to a quiet space if you need to concentrate.
-I find I do some of my best coding when I'm not at the office.
+I find I do some of my best work when I'm not at the office.
 * You are not paid to maintain your inbox or attend meetings.
 Block off time on your calendar if you need to.
 It's okay to say no to an immediate request for your attention or to ask to circle back later.
 * Troubleshooting a problem with a teammate, though, is a valuable exercise.
 There are always things to learn from unplanned collaboration.
 Be open to help others when they need it and they will return the favor.
 Just be judicious with how much of your time you dole out for interruptions.

 ## Feedback
 * [Radical Candor](https://www.radicalcandor.com/the-book/) makes a lot of sense to me.
 I want to give you feedback because I care about you and want to help you grow.
 * I prefer to offer and receive direct feedback in a timely manner.
 The tighter the feedback loop, the better.
+I will preserve time in our one-on-one meetings for bi-directional feedback.
 * I expect people to call BS when they see it and not be afraid to speak up.
 * Feedback is best when it is actionable and explicit about what improvement looks like.